Stefano Franscini: Federal council and death (1848–1857)

 Franscini was the fifth candidate proposed during the Swiss Federal Council's first election which was held by the newborn Federal Assembly on 16 November 1848.
 He was elected in the third round, receiving 68 out of 135 valid votes – only one vote above the required absolute majority and the weakest result among the first seven members of the Federal Council.

 For his entire tenure of eight years, Franscini supervised the Federal Department of Home Affairs.
 The constitution of 1848 granted the cantons far more autonomy than later revisions after 1874 would ever allow again, and the department's defined scope of responsibility was very small in comparison to what it would become later.
 Its primary focus was to organize the federal chancellory and federal archive.
 Other official duties included the collection of statistical data, supervision of religious rights and peace between confessions, sanitary measures in case of epidemic disease, and the standardization of weights and measurement.

 One of the department's most important accomplishments under Franscini's supervision was the realization of a federal polytechnical institute.
 Franscini originally wished to create a national university, built on ideals of patriotic identity, but rivalries among cantons forced him to abandon this plan for the sake of a school of technology.
-The Eidgenössische Polytechnische Schule in Zurich held its first lectures in the autumn of 1855.
+The Eidgenössische Polytechnische Schule in Zürich held its first lectures in the autumn of 1855.